A Burning

-A Burning is a novel by Indian-born author Megha Majumdar released in June 2020.
+A Burning is the debut novel by Indian-born author Megha Majumdar released in June 2020.
 By December 2020, the novel was on 13 lists of the best books of 2020, according to Literary Hub.

 Plot

 Set in Kolkata, India, the novel tells the story of its central character Jivan, a woman who witnesses a terrorist attack on an Indian train while it is stopped in a station.
 Jivan posts to Facebook the next day, drawing the attention of police who arrest her on suspicion of committing the terrorist attack.
 Following the accusation, her fate hinges upon her former gym teacher, PT Sir, who has become a politician in an Indian right-wing party, and on a hijra actress named Lovely.

 Background

 In a 2020 interview with The Wall Street Journal, Majumdar explained the origin of the novel: